Learning to Adopt Generative AI: Data, Variable, and Exploratory Analysis

 \subsection{Data Source}

-This study uses a comprehensive dataset comprising detailed daily clickstream records from users, provided by a prominent, anonymized data collection firm.
-Participants install a clickstream collection application on their devices, which captures a record in the database for each URL visited, including the user ID, access timestamps, and the specific URL.
-Complementing these online clickstream activities, the firm collects various demographic attributes, such as gender and age, facilitating social-economic analyses.
-Furthermore, the URLs enable direct extraction of search keywords entered into search engines or specific websites accessed by users.
+The data tracking company (thereafter the company) advertises for and recruits participants to contribute data in exchange for compensation.
+Those participants are referred to as ``panelists.''
+To enroll, panelists complete a registration form providing social characteristics information, such as gender and age.
+The company verifies this information prior to approval.
+Once approved, panelists install a tracking application on their primary devices.
+The application then continuously records their clickstream activity.
+The company conducts ongoing targeted outreach and recruitment across demographic groups to ensure that the panel remains broadly representative of the U.S.\ population.

-To elucidate the adoption dynamics of ChatGPT, we analyze a dataset spanning from November 30, 2022 (ChatGPT's release) to May 31, 2023.
-The six-month duration provides sufficient time window to observe meaningful patterns in user behavior, allowing us to track how individuals discover, experiment with, and potentially integrate ChatGPT into their routines.
-Our sample comprises 8,306 users who were active during the observation window and for whom full demographic profiles are available.
-Within this cohort, 1,102 individuals have interacted with ChatGPT at least once during the observation period.
+To study the dynamics of ChatGPT adoption, we obtain a dataset covering November 30, 2022 (the initial public release of ChatGPT) through May 31, 2023.
+This six-month window allows us to observe how individuals discover, experiment with, and potentially incorporate ChatGPT into their routines.
+Our sample includes 11,752 users who were active for at least 60 days during the observation period and have their demographic profiles verified.
+Among them, 1,386 users had used ChatGPT at least once.
+Within this cohort, 1,344 users interacted with ChatGPT at least twice, providing the repeated observations necessary to identify choice dynamics and learning \citep{ho2017disconfirmation}.
+In addition, we obtain the November data for the full sample to support the construction of pre-treatment behavior-based variables, as described in the next subsection.